 Limited companies must keep a record of all issued shares and the people who own them.
 The details of the first members and the shares they have taken will be recorded in the memorandum of association and statement of capital.
 This information is registered at Companies House and placed on public record.
 Companies must also record this information in their statutory register, which should be kept at their registered office or SAIL address.

 Any members who join a company after incorporation should be given a share certificate.
 The company should keep a copy of these certificates.
 Members’ details must also be added to the statutory register of members and the PSC register (if applicable).

-If new shares are issued, a letter of application by the prospective members should be delivered to the company with the relevant payments, approval of the members should be sought (if applicable), and the board should approve the allotment.
-The director must then file a Return of Allotment with Companies House no later than 1 month after the date of issue, along with an updated statement of capital.
+If new shares are issued, a letter of application by the prospective member(s) should be delivered to the company with the relevant payments, approval of the members should be sought (if applicable), and the board should approve the allotment.
+The director(s) must then file a Return of Allotment at Companies House no later than 1 month after the date of issue, along with an updated statement of capital.
 There is no need to provide shareholders’ details until the company files its next confirmation statement.

 What is a share certificate?

 Directors are responsible for providing a share certificate to any new member who joins the company after formation.
 This certificate serves as proof of ownership and it details the number and value of shares held by a shareholder.

 There is no legal requirement to issue a certificate to subscribers because their names and holdings are recorded on the memorandum of association.
 However, it is still commonplace to issue them.